Parallel-NetCDF/PnetCDF/DEVELOPER_NOTES.md

   at all, resulting data sieving buffer containing uninitialized data.
 To eliminate this possibility, set the hint environment variable to disable alignment, e.g. PNETCDF_HINTS="nc_var_align_size=1;nc_header_align_size=1".
+  Another scenario is when writing more than one record of a record variable in a single put call.
+Uninitialized bytes will be the records of other variables sitting in between.
+Disable data sieving can silence the valgrind message. i,e.
+PNETCDF_HINTS="romio_lustre_ds_in_coll=disable" or PNETCDF_HINTS="romio_ds_write=disable".

 * When using MPICH 3.2 with the bug of #2332 fixed, running "make check" and "make ptests" through valgrind should run without any complains.
 See MPICH